Diastasis Recti Abdominis

 Hence, it is important to monitor Diastasis Recti Abdominis (and the hernia if any) before prescribing any abdominal exercises.

 Unsuitable abdominal exercises include sit-ups, straight leg raises, Pilates movements i.e. “the 100s” and especially trunk rotation activities, such as criss-cross sit-ups which target the obliques, can strain the abdominals excessively.

 Evidently, weakness in the core muscles contributes to insufficient force closure of the sacroiliac joint leading to pelvic instability, which can eventually lead to low-back and hip pain.

 In the worst-case scenario, this recti separation can result in a hernia.
-Hence, once a diastasis is identified, the female patient is asked to book an initial appointment with the physiotherapist between 2 to 3 weeks after delivery.
+Hence, once a diastasis identified, the female patient asked to book an initial appointment with the physiotherapist between 2 to 3 weeks after delivery.

 Follow up visits made at 2, 3 or 4-week intervals depending on: i) the condition of the patient’s abdominal musculature, ii) the ability of the patient to comprehend the exercise program, and iii) the compliance of the patient to follow through.

 The patient is given instructions on firstly, correct body mechanics, secondly, proper posture, thirdly, appropriate diastasis recti exercises to activate the abdominal musculature, and lastly, appropriate exercises to re-approximate the recti bellies without increasing intra-abdominal pressure.

 At each subsequent visit, the patient taught i) to retrain the concentric and eccentric control of the abdominal musculature and ii) to simulate the functional role of the abdominal musculature in trunk stabilisation.